 By check.
 You may make initial or additional purchases to your fund account by sending a check with a deposit slip.
 Also see How to Initiate a Purchase Request.
-Make your check payable to Vanguard and include the appropriate fund number (Vanguard-540).
+Make your check payable to Vanguard and include the appropriate fund number (e.g., Vanguard-xx).
+For a list of Fund numbers (for Funds in this prospectus), see Additional Information.